xhuang2020/json-m/README.md

 6. Integer matching: any integer (negative integers must have a '-' sign and positive integers cannot have '+' sign) match with itself in the target json.
 Or you can use the reserved word 'integer' (without quotes) to match any integer.
     Furthermore, you can specify a range after the word 'integer' to restrict the value range in the target json.
 E.g.
-    integer(0, 10) restricts the integer range from 0 to 10 with 0 ard 10 excluded
+    integer(0, 10) restricts the integer range from 0 to 10 with 0 and 10 excluded
     integer\[0, 10\] restricts the integer range from 0 to 10 with 0 and 10 included
     integer\[0, 10) restricts the integer range from 0 to 10 with 0 included and 10 excluded
     integer(, 10] restricts the integer range with no lower bound and with upper bound 10 (included)